BrianSeong99/Agglayer_PessimisticProof/README.md

 This design creates strong isolation between chains while still allowing them to interact, making the overall system more resilient and trustworthy.
 Each chain effectively has a financial "blast radius" limited to its own deposits, protecting the wider ecosystem.

 ## 2.Data Structure in Pessimistic Proof
 Pessimistic Proof exist to compute the state transaction in between bridging events.
-There are 3 Sparse Merkle Trees that it consumes which are Local Exit Tree, Local Balance Tree, Nullifier Tree, L1 Info Tree.
-The State Transitions are represented using `bridge_exits`(the bridging transactions) and `imported_bridge_exits`(the claiming transactions).
+Here's TLDR of all major data structure in Pessimistic Proof:
+- Sparse Merkle Trees
+    - Local Exit Tree (LET): SMT Tree that records the state transitions of assets briding out from a chain.
+    - Nullifier Tree: SMT Tree that records the state transitions of assets being claimed to a chain.
+    - Local Balance Tree (LBT): SMT Tree that records the asset states of a chain, its updates are described by Local Exit Tree and Nullifier Tree.
+- State Transitions
+    - Bridge Exits: The leaf nodes that are being appeneded to LET in this epoch.
+    - Imported Bridge Exits: The leaf nodes of other chain's LET in this epoch, used to update Nullifier Tree.
+- State Representations
+    - Local State: State of a Local Chain.
+    - Multi Batch Header: A master data struct that includes all state transitions from local state to the new local state
+    - Pessimistic Proof Output: The final output of Pessimistic Proof Program.

 Let's go through them one-by-one.